-It’s the quantity of active users who visit an app during a definite period.
-There’s daily (DAU), weekly (WAU) and monthly (MAU) audience.
+It’s the number of active users who visit an app during a definite period.
+There’s daily (DAU), weekly (WAU), and monthly (MAU) audience.

 It’s important to know how much does one install cost.
 There’s a special metric for it — eCPI (efficient install cost).
 You need to divide CPI by virality coefficient in order to calculate it.
 You can calculate virality this way:

 LTV (lifetime value) is another important metric.
 It displays an income from each user for all the time he/she uses an app.
 LTV is calculated by a simple formula:

 Expenses mean all the expenditures: from app development to purchasing advertisements.
 It’s important to understand that the LTV index should be higher than eCPI.
 I.e. expenses on advertising should be less than an income from each user.
 Good recoupment of advertising is when LTV exceeds eCPI by 2-3 times.

 You can increase LTV and decrease eCPI with the help of precise targeting.
 But only practice will help here.
 It’s necessary to make test selections and choose a more beneficial audience on their bases.
 Besides, it’s important to push each user to larger expenses in an app.

 Keeping users is an important task for a marketing specialist.
 Retention Rate is a special metric for this.
 It shows the percent of users who left an app sometime later.
 Retention Rate is usually calculated by days during the first week and then — by weeks.
 It’s good when the index stays at the level of 15-20%.
 An acceptable index is from 10% and higher.

 There are 2 other metrics that cover the process of the organic spread of an app.
 It’s virality and the word of mouth.

 You can calculate the first index like this: